andycowl/octopress/source/_posts/2012-09-14-autumn-migration.markdown

 convert the meta data in the header sections or I may just start afresh.

-No - I am no mad.
+No - I am not mad.